SIPA Students on Campus – Fall 2021

 • SIPA has no minimum GRE or GMAT scores.
 The Admissions Committee carefully reviews every application in its entirety, including test scores, grades (particularly those in relevant coursework), letters of reference, and the applicant's personal statement and work experience.

-• We do not accept the at-home version of the GRE, GMAT, TOEFL or IELTS exams at this time.
+• No, we do not accept the at-home version of the GRE, GMAT, TOEFL or IELTS exams at this time.

 Applicant Profile